 Forest Park is an intriguing venue.
 While it isn’t large at 1:5,000 scale, it is compartmentalized enough to feel like five or six different venues.
 Near central parking, there are open and rolling fields surrounded by picnic and playground equipment.
-Venture north and there are sometimes convoluted trails on steeps hill in light woods.
-Further, north and it’s so densely wooded and steep that we hardly use it, except at the edges.
+Venture north and there are sometimes convoluted trails on steep hills in light woods.
+Further north, it’s so densely wooded and steep that we hardly use it, except at the edges.

 Go south and you break through a building-heavy area into another campus of disbursed buildings on a wide, spacious lawn.
 West of that, and you’re back into semi-dense forest on a hillside.

 Amazing sprint venue!

 ABOUT THE PERMANENT COURSE

 This venue features a permanent course, which you can do at any time!
 To try it out, print the PDF map and control descriptions below (or simply open them on your smart phone), read the instructions on the permanent course page, and have fun!